sshivaji/ctgexporter/README.md

   1. Simple CTG file with 3 book moves is in the examples folder (simple.ctg).

 Credits and License:
-CTG parsing code was taken from https://github.com/AaronBecker/daydreamer
+CTG parsing code was taken from https://github.com/AaronBecker/daydreamer.
+Code to parse CTG without using .cto and .ctb was taken from Sebastien Major.
+Code to output CTG to key value DBs was also derived from Sebastien Major.